This homemade vegan poke bowl has sushi rice, sautéed zucchini, cucumber-kimchi salad, and spicy mayo. Simple to make and ready in just 45 minutes.

 - Cucumbers: Any cukes will work here – Persian, Kirby, or English.

-- Optional toppings: Use this recipe as a base and feel free to pile on other things, like quick-pickled red onions, ponzu sauce, avocado, crispy shallots, sliced radishes, shelled edamame, pickled ginger, or even diced mango.
+- Optional toppings: Use this recipe as a base and feel free to pile on other things, like quick-pickled red onions, ponzu sauce, avocado, crispy shallots, sliced radishes, edamame, pickled ginger, or even diced mango.

-If you try this recipe, let me know how it turns out!
-Give it a rating below and leave a comment, and don’t forget to tag your creation with #TheNewBaguette and @thenewbaguette on Instagram.
+Let me know if you try this recipe!
+Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

-PrintVegan Poke Bowl
+PrintVegan Poke Bowl with Zucchini

 - Prep Time: 10 mins